-People who are successful in urban planning have visual and kinesthetic/tactile learning.
+People who are successful in urban planning have visual and kinesthetic/tactile talents.
 They possess an interest in design combined with a heightened social consciousness.
 Urban planners are people-oriented.
-They possess strong communication skills and are comfortable in meeting with many different types of people, as well as being attentive listeners.
-Urban planners are interested in multidisciplinary issues and enjoy working collaboratively.
-Many seek international opportunities.
-Although contemporary professional use of the term 'urban design' dates from the mid-20th century, urban design as such has been practiced throughout history.
-Ancient examples of carefully planned and designed cities exist in Asia, India, Africa, Europe and the Americas, and are particularly well-known within Classical Chinese, Roman and Greek cultures.
+They possess strong communication skills, are comfortable in meeting with many different types of people, and are attentive listeners.
+Urban planners are interested in multidisciplinary issues and enjoy working collaboratively with other professionals.
+Many seek international job opportunities.
+Although contemporary professional use of the term 'urban design' dates from the mid-20th century, urban design has been practiced throughout history.
+Ancient examples of carefully planned and designed cities exist in Asia, India, Africa, Europe, and the Americas, and are particularly well-known within Classical Chinese, Roman, and Greek cultures.